Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 - **Report Upload**: Professors will upload IDEA survey reports via the frontend, which will pass through the backend to be stored securely in the database.
 - **AI Processing**: The system will send the uploaded reports to an external AI service for summarization.
 Once processed, the summaries will be stored in the database and made available to the professors.
-- **Feedback Retrieval and Display**: Professors will be able to view feedback summaries, filtered by class and time period, directly through the user interface.
-Reports will also be available for download.
+- **Feedback Retrieval and Display**: Professors will be able to view feedback summaries, filtered by

 ---

 ## **5. API Interactions**

 - **Login API**: Authentication will be handled via the USU SSO system, with the API facilitating secure login sessions for professors and department heads.
-- **Upload API**: Professors will upload PDF versions of IDEA reports via the frontend, which will be handled by an API that sends the reports to the backend for storage and processing.
+- **Upload API**: Professors will upload PDF versions of IDEA reports via the frontend, which will be managed by an API that sends the reports to the backend for storage and processing.
 - **Summarization API**: The AI engine will be accessed via an external API that processes the feedback data and returns summarized reports.
 The API will handle both text processing and custom queries.
-- **Download API**: Professors will download the summarized reports in various formats (PDF, CSV, DOCX) via an API endpoint, ensuring ease of use and accessibility.
+- **Download API**: Professors will download the summarized reports in various formats (PDF, CSV, DOCX) through an API endpoint, ensuring ease of use and accessibility.

 ---

 ## **6. Security Considerations**

 - **Compliance with FERPA**: All user data, including feedback and credentials, must comply with FERPA regulations.
 User information must be encrypted both in transit and at rest using modern encryption standards (e.g., AES-256).
-- **Role-Based Access Control (RBAC)**: Professors will only have access to their own feedback data, while department heads may access reports of professors they oversee.
+- **Role-Based Access Control (RBAC)**: Professors will only have access to their own feedback data, while department heads may access reports of the professors they oversee.
 Role-based permissions will be enforced.
 - **Audit Logs**: The system will log user interactions (e.g., logins, report generation) for auditing purposes, ensuring that unauthorized access attempts are tracked.

 ---

-## 7. **Deployment Considerations**
+## **7. Deployment Considerations**

-### 7.1 **Platform**
+### **7.1 Platform**

-#### 7.1.1 Frontend
+#### **7.1.1 Frontend**
 Because the frontend uses client-side rendering, it will consist of static HTML, CSS, and JS resources that are pre-built either locally or on a CI/CD pipeline and then served over a CDN.

-#### 7.1.2 Backend
+#### **7.1.2 Backend**
 The backend for our MVP will be a single Linux machine that runs an HTTP server.
 SSL will either be handled on the machine itself or on a managed load balancer that is placed in front of the machine.
 It will be possible to run several instances of the HTTP server in parallel so that scaling remains an option in the future.

-It is possible that the server logic will be containerized (e.g. using Docker) to allow for easier deployments and rollbacks, although this design decision will be made after finalizing the server stack (language, framework, etc.).
+It is possible that the server logic will be containerized (e.g., using Docker) to allow for easier deployments and rollbacks, although this design decision will be made after finalizing the server stack (language, framework, etc.).

-#### 7.1.3 Database
+#### **7.1.3 Database**
 A managed database solution that is not internet-facing will be accessible by the backend.

-### 7.2 **Hosting**
+### **7.2 Hosting**
-The different components of the application outlined above will be hosted on USU’s internal servers or on a secure cloud platform, with the following criteria being the primary concerns when selecting the final hosting solution.
+The different components of the application outlined above will be hosted on USU’s internal servers or on a secure cloud platform, with the following criteria being the primary concerns when selecting the final hosting solution:
 - Availability: target of 98% uptime
 - Security
 - Price
 - Scalability
-  - Note that although this is not a concern at launch, it is important that a hosting provider provides the tools and services that would enable scaling down the road.
+  - Note that although this is not a concern at launch, it is important that a hosting provider offers the tools and services that would enable scaling down the road.

-### 7.3 **Environments**
+### **7.3 Environments**
-A working production deployment is out of scope at this point in time while we work to develop an MVP that can be demoed as a proof-of-concept to relevant stakeholders.
+A working production deployment is out of scope at this point in time while we work to develop an MVP that can be demoed as a proof of concept to relevant stakeholders.
 Limiting our focus to a single environment will reduce the burden of menial dev-ops tasks on developers and better facilitate rapid iteration.
 As such, we will deploy to a single environment known as `dev`.

-### 7.4 **Continuous Integration and Deployment (CI/CD)**
+### **7.4 Continuous Integration and Deployment (CI/CD)**
 - Implement a CI/CD pipeline for automated testing, deployment, and updates.

 ---